gagandeep25/EE222-Nonlinear-Systems-Ball-and-Beam-Project/README.md

 ![scoreVsPeriod_square](https://github.com/user-attachments/assets/d3be6811-ccaa-4e37-a629-558372ce1ba6)

-To better understand how each controller performs, we compare scores across various amplitudes and periods \ref{fig:trends}, \ref{fig:trends2}.
+To better understand how each controller performs, we compare scores across various amplitudes and periods.
 First, we hold the period constant.
 For the sine wave, we see a nearly linear increase in score for LQR and a slightly worse than linear increase for PID.
 For the square wave, we see a more exponential increase, where the score starts to blow up for both LQR and PID.
 Next, we hold the amplitude constant.
 For the sine wave, we see a nearly linear decrease in score for PID and a slightly faster decrease for LQR.
 For the square wave, we see a fairly flat decline in score.
 However, the PID has an overall higher scores.
 Overall, we see slightly better score trends for the LQR controller.

 Further, we give a brief comparative analysis when comparing single runs: